Preventing health problems associated with bathing waters

 Description

-Someone swallows contaminated water
+someone swallows contaminated water

-Skin comes into contact with contaminated water
+their body comes into contact with contaminated water

-Someone breathes chloramines released by the addition of chlorine to water
+they breathes chloramines released by the addition of chlorine to water

 Do not feed waterfowl.
 Their feces may contain bacteria or parasites such as cercarias (small larvae that can cause swimmer’s itch) which can contaminate water